-In this stage, depths of all the interest points detected in the stage (A) are computed by maximizing the TNIP score function defined in Section 3.
-The depth z is searched to find a maximum TNIP in a given range of depth along a 3-D line from a reference pixel.
+In the second stage (B), depths of all the interest points detected in the stage (A) are computed by maximizing the TNIP score function defined in Section 3.
+The depth z is searched to find a maximum TNIP in a given range of depth along a 3-D line from each reference pixel.
 By repeating the estimation of depth z for all the interest points in the input image sequence, sparse depth data can be acquired.